Polaroid 20×24 camera: History

-According to John Reuter, a former Polaroid employee, only six cameras were built between 1976–78; five remain in use.
+According to John Reuter, a former Polaroid employee, only six cameras were built between 1976 and 1978; five remain in use.
 Tracy Storer clarified that two prototypes were built first, then using the lessons learned, five finished cameras were completed; famous artists and photographers were invited to use the cameras at the Polaroid studios on the condition that Polaroid was allowed to keep some of the resulting images.
 The camera was built by the company's wood and metalworking studios under the supervision of John McCann, at the request of Dr. Edwin Land, who wanted to demonstrate the quality of Polacolor II film, which the company was about to launch in 8×10 format.
-The first portraits were taken at the 1976 Polaroid shareholder's meeting.
+The first portraits were taken at the 1976 Polaroid shareholders' meeting.

 The 20×24 Studio was spun off from Polaroid in 1980, with Reuter assuming technical and artistic lead duties, and the Studio's camera moved to the Museum of Fine Arts, Boston in 1982.
 That year, camera time was made available to students.
 20×24 Studio moved to New York in 1986 to service the demand for commercial photography there, and the original space became known as 20×24 Studio Boston.

 In 1997, Tracy Storer assembled the first new production 20×24 in twenty years using spare parts and a 20×24 field camera front built by Wisner Classic Manufacturing Company; Storer had been hired by Calumet Photographic to build the camera for a new large format studio in San Francisco, which was renamed The Polaroid 20×24 Studio West in 2001, and later Mammoth Camera.
 Storer has since built additional 20×24s on private commission and for 20×24 Holdings, one of which was shipped to Germany.
 Wisner also offered a processor for Polaroid film (essentially the rear section of a 20×24), allowing the use of Polaroid 20×24 film with the large Wisner field camera; at least one Wisner processor is owned by 20×24 Holdings to test film.